1930 FIFA World Cup Group 1: Argentina vs France

 Unusually, France played their next match 48 hours later, this time meeting Argentina in their opponent's first game.
 This was the first ever meeting between the two sides.
 Despite his injury in the previous game, Thépot started in goal for the French but his side suffered another injury in the opening minutes of the match when Luis Monti heavily tackled Laurent resulting in the French player spending the rest of the game limping and ineffective.
 The Argentinians were the stronger of the two sides and only the goalkeeping of Thépot was able to keep them from scoring for much of the game.
 However, his resilience came to an end in the 81st minute when Monti scored direct from a free-kick with Thépot's view blocked by his teammates assembling a wall.

 France immediately pushed for an equaliser with Langiller breaking through the Argentine defence in the 84th minute.
 However, Brazilian referee Almeida Rêgo blew his whistle to signal full-time despite having six minutes of regular time remaining.
-The French players immediately accosted the referee but it took several minutes for order to be restored as mounted police tried to clear celebrating Uruguyan and Argentine fans from the pitch and Roberto Cherro received treatment after fainting.
+The French players immediately accosted the referee but it took several minutes for order to be restored as mounted police tried to clear celebrating Uruguayan and Argentine fans from the pitch and Roberto Cherro received treatment after fainting.
 Eventually, the match resumed but France were unable to find an equalising goal as the match ended 1–0.